Inflationary power spectrum from the Lanczos algorithm: Power spectrum of OTMSS

 Based on these observational constraints, we could give the prediction for the power spectrum of OTMSS in light of \eqref{power spectrum of R}.

-Fig. \ref{fig:deltak} clearly shows the power spectrum of the OTMSS is almost the same with BD vacuum due to the ratio relation \eqref{ratio between BD and sqz} as shown in Fig. \ref{fig:gammak}, meanwhile our evaluation for the spectral index $n_s$ is also consistent with the BD vacuum.
+Fig.~\ref{fig:deltak} clearly demonstrates that the power spectrum of the OTMSS is nearly identical to that of the BD vacuum, which is consistent with the near-unity ratio shown in Eq.~\eqref{ratio between BD and sqz} and Fig.~\ref{fig:gammak}.
+Furthermore, our evaluation of the spectral index \(n_s\) agrees with the BD vacuum results within observational uncertainties.

-Recalling the calculation of the power spectrum for the squeezed state as outlined in \cite{Danielsson:2002kx, Danielsson:2004xw, Broy:2016zik}, we can parametrize the Bogoliubov coefficients, $\alpha_k$ and $\beta_k$, in terms of $r_k$ and $\phi_k$.
-These coefficients will be expressed as functions of the momentum \( k \).
-However, these procedures overlook a crucial aspect: both \( r_k \) and \( \phi_k \) evolve over time as determined by the corresponding Schrödinger equation, given by \(\hat H|\mathcal{O}(\eta)\rangle = i\partial_\eta |\mathcal{O}(\eta)\rangle\).
-Therefore, a more accurate approach would be to take the time evolution of \( r_k \) and \( \phi_k \) into consideration.
-Furthermore, we focus on the OTMSS, as described in \eqref{wave function1}, which represents the open system (the universe is regarded as an open system).
-Following this approach, our numerical results for the power spectrum are consistent with the BD vacuum.
-While our derivation cannot be distinguished from the BD vacuum, the wave function in \eqref{wave function1} is more general, being model-independent and relying solely on the second Meixner polynomial and the Lanczos algorithm.
+Recalling the calculation of the power spectrum for the squeezed state as outlined in \cite{Danielsson:2002kx,Danielsson:2004xw,Broy:2016zik}, we may parametrize the Bogoliubov coefficients \(\alpha_k\) and \(\beta_k\) in terms of the squeezing parameters \(r_k\) and \(\phi_k\), which are in turn expressed as functions of the momentum \(k\).
+However, these treatments neglect an essential feature: both \(r_k\) and \(\phi_k\) evolve in time according to the Schrödinger equation.
+A more complete approach must therefore incorporate this dynamical evolution.
+Moreover, we focus on the OTMSS defined in Eq.~\eqref{wave function1}, which inherently describes an open quantum system---reflecting the fact that the universe is best treated as an open system.
+Within this framework, our numerical results for the power spectrum align with those of the BD vacuum.
+Although our predictions are observationally indistinguishable from the BD vacuum, the wave function in Eq.~\eqref{wave function1} is more general: it is model-independent and constructed solely from the second kind of Meixner polynomial within the generalized Lanczos algorithm.